Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 Strategy Selection by Regime #

-Once you've classified the regime, strategy selection becomes systematic rather than discretionary.
-The goal is to have a pre-defined menu of strategies and know exactly which ones to activate in each regime — and which ones to shut off completely.
+Once you've classified the regime, strategy selection becomes systematic.
+Have a pre-defined menu and know which strategies to activate in each regime — and which to shut off completely.

 Ranging Regime (ADX < 20, ATR stable or contracting)

-Mean-reversion is the primary edge.
-Price oscillates around a mean and tends to revert when stretched. @iantg's observation holds precisely here: "If flat [50-period MA], assume we are ranging.
+Mean-reversion is the primary edge. @iantg's observation holds precisely here: "If flat [50-period MA], assume we are ranging.
 The market is ranging 70% of the time."4 This is where your Bollinger Band fades, RSI divergence entries, and VWAP mean-reversion setups belong.

 Specific setups for ranging ES: Sell the upper Bollinger Band (2 SD) when ADX is below 18 and ATR is below the 40th percentile.
 Target the VWAP or lower band, stop above the prior swing high.
 During overnight with ADX below 18, NQ upper-band sells show 70%+ win rates at 1:1 risk-reward.